 speaker

 Analyst, RBC Capital Markets

-Good evening and thanks for taking the question.
+Yeah, good evening, and thanks for taking the question.
 I guess maybe to start here, you mentioned doing some debt at the CCH1 level.
-Could you maybe discuss what kind of leverage profile that would look like and then does that interest rate look similar to HASSI's interest rate or how do we think about the interest rate there or maybe just the strategy in general to put the debt at that level?
+Could you maybe discuss You know, I guess what kind of leverage profile that would look like?
+And then, you know, does that interest rate look similar to HACI's interest rate?
+Or how do we think about, I guess, the interest rate there, or maybe just the strategy in general to put the debt at that level?
+Thanks.

+speaker